 Indiana real estate is transferred using a deed.
 A deed is a legal document that transfers property from the current owner or owners (grantors) to one or more new owners (grantees).
-The process involves four steps:
+We support the following Indiana deed forms:

-Indiana recognizes three deed forms defined by their warranty of title:
+Three Indiana deed forms defined by their warranty of title:

 - General Warranty Deed Form – Provides an absolute warranty of title that covers any title defects, including those that arose before the grantor acquired the property.